-Seated at a small, cloth-covered circular table that seemed insufficient for its guests, old friends, former sparring partners,
+Seated at a small, cloth-covered circular table that seemed insufficient for its guests, old friends, former sparring partners, Larry Holmes and Joe Frazier laughed, appraised, remembered and spoke truth, as they know it.

-Boxing greats from an era that produced so many memories, both fighters have -- over several decades -- come to terms with the fact that whatever it was they accomplished in their professional lives,
+Boxing greats from an era that produced so many memories, both fighters have -- over several decades -- come to terms with the fact that whatever it was they accomplished in their professional lives, Muhammad Ali will always be Muhammad Ali.

 "Keep memorializing him," said Holmes, still very much the imposing figure that stopped Ali for the only time in his career 30 years earlier.
 "You say he was the greatest, that's fine by me.
 But in my opinion, he wasn't."